cshangjie/interval-scheduling-greedy/README.md

-Greedy Algorithm for Interval Scheduling of jobs with equal weight Interval Scheduling of equal weights\
+# Greedy Algorithm for Interval Scheduling of jobs with equal weight
 Takes input in the following format:

 ```